 All athletes in Olympic Weightlifting will occasionally have mishaps with defective lockouts but those who come into Weightlifting from another barbell sport frequently have major problems in this area.
 The key is effective coaching of the lockout from day one of an athlete’s training.
 Here is a great example of the specificity principle.
 An athlete might be extremely strong in the bench press or shoulder press, but entirely useless in the lockout.
 The probably main causes of this issue are poor shoulder flexibility and a lack of specific lockout training.
 These two main causes are linked.

 Even when both elbows are locked out, the athlete will experience significant difficulty in maintaining balance and control of the weight overhead.
 In the situation where the athlete has a barbell of twice body weight overhead, the combined centre of mass (of the barbell and lifter) will be situated at approximately neck height or higher (see figure 2 below).
 The higher the combined centre of mass, the greater the balance problem.

-Another all too common issue in the Jerk is pelvic rotation as depicted in Figure 5 below.
+Another all too common issue that arises in the Jerk is anterior pelvic rotation as depicted in Figure 6 .
 Rotation of the pelvis in a forward direction necessitates hyper-extension of the lumbar spine to enable the athlete to stay upright.
 Any adverse or exaggerated curvature of the spine increases the risk of injury under heavy load.
 Anterior pelvic rotation will also exacerbate the balance and stability of the athlete when the bar the bar is overhead.
 For these reasons, it is a very high priority for beginners in Weightlifting to engage in exercises and skill drills that focus on awareness and control of pelvic alignment.

 Other exercises that should be prominent in the beginner’s program include: